imodeljs/imodeljs-samples/README.md

 1. (Optional) Create a sample project using the procedure at [Developer Registration](https://imodeljs.github.io/iModelJs-docs-output/getting-started/#developer-registration).
 This step is not needed if you already have a project to test with.

-2. Configure your app using the values you obtained from the registration process.
-In the specific sample subfolder, edit src/config.json to refer to the project and iModel.
+2. Configure your app using the value you obtained from the registration process.
+In the specific sample subfolder, edit src/config.json to refer to the project.

 3. Follow the [steps](#building-samples) to build the samples.